Skip to main content

 La Tania

-Bad Weather areas in Courchevel 1850
+Bad weather areas in Courchevel

 Five tips for first time skiers in Courchevel

-Beginner areas in Courchevel 1850
+Beginner areas in the Courchevel valley

 Courchevel has a seven Easy Rider zones and 12 free lifts spread around the Courchevel Villages.
 Designated and created for beginners, some of these areas are known as 'ZEN' (Zones for the Evolution of Novices).